monome/docs/norns/engine-study-3.md

 #### instantiate the class

 When the library recompiles, we should be able to instantiate the `FXBusDemo` Class and its associated methods like any other class in SuperCollider.
-To try it out, open a blank SuperCollider file and type + live-execute (<kbd>Ctrl-Enter</kbd> on Windows/Linux or <kbd>CMD-RETURN</kbd> on macOS) the following:
+To try it out, open a blank SuperCollider file and type + live-execute (<kbd>Ctrl-Enter</kbd> on Windows/Linux or <kbd>CMD-RETURN</kbd> on macOS) the following lines:

 ```
 // take note of the server nodes that print: